Parramatta Grass (Sporobolus africanus).

 Leaf length: The leaves are up to 20 cm long.

-Leaf width: The leaves are up to 6 mm wide
+Leaf width: The leaves of Parramatta Grass are up to 6 mm wide

-Reproduction: The seeds of Parramatta Grass are spread via machinery and vehicles.
+Reproduction: The seeds of Tussock Grass are spread via machinery and vehicles.
 The seeds become sticky when wet, and then stick to animals and clothing.

-Comments: Rat’s Tail has very tough, smooth and glabrous, dark green leaves.
+Comments: Parramatta Grass has very tough, smooth and glabrous, dark green leaves.
 These leaves are mainly around the base, and are slender and stiff, with in-rolled margins.
 Where the blade meets the stem, the leaf sheath rolls around the stem.

-Habitat: Parramatta Grass mostly grows in areas with a moderate to high rainfall.
+Habitat: Rat’s Tail mostly grows in areas with a moderate to high rainfall.
 It favours compact soils, and invades low maintenance turf areas.

 How to Remove Parramatta Grass from your lawn.